Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 Public Perception and Education: As a novel treatment modality, RNA therapeutics may face skepticism from the public and healthcare professionals.
 Educating stakeholders about the benefits and limitations of RNA-based treatments is essential for their acceptance and appropriate use.

 Research and Development Challenges: Understanding the complex pathophysiology of neurological disorders at the genetic and molecular level is critical for designing effective RNA therapeutics.
-This requires extensive research and collaboration across disciplines, which can be resource-intensive and require significant investment.
+This requires extensive research and cross-disciplinary collaboration, which can be resource-intensive and demand significant investment.

-However, there has been some progress as some startups find innovative approaches to deal with these challenges.
+However, there has been some progress, as some startups are finding innovative approaches to address these challenges.

 Startups Pioneering RNA Therapeutics for Neurological Disorders